DavidRMorphew/books-and-banter/README.md

 Go [here]() for a short video on how this app works.

 ## Installation
-To install the program, open your Terminal and run the following command:
+To install the program, open your terminal and run the following command:

 ```
 git clone git@github.com:DavidRMorphew/books-and-banter.git